CNAG-Biomedical-Informatics/convert-pheno/docs/faq.md

     #### Problems with Python / PyPerler

     !!!
-Warning "About PyPerler installation"
+Failure "About PyPerler installation"
         Apart from [PypPerler](https://github.com/tkluck/pyperler#quick-install) itself, you may need to install `libperl-dev` to make it work.

         `sudo apt-get install libperl-dev`